fastruby/blog/_posts/2019-04-24-dual-boot-with-rails-6-0-beta.md

 That command creates a `Gemfile.next` [symlink](https://wiki.c2.com/?SymbolicLink)
 to my `Gemfile` and adds a handy method called `next?` to my `Gemfile`:

+<h3 id="why-gemfile-next">Why to use a symlink</h3>

+I see three main benefits to using a symlink:

+1. The way Bundler works it will generate one `.lock` file per Gemfile.
+If you manage all your dependencies logic in your Gemfile (without `Gemfile.next`) and your `Gemfile.lock` is checked in to your Git repository, then you will have to constantly resolve conflicts between your long running upgrade branch and `master`.
+This will become tedious if you have a really active `master` branch and your upgrade project lasts months (not weeks)

+1. By making it a symlink to `Gemfile`, you can keep all your logic inside one file.
+That means that you can quickly see what are the main difference between your current version of Rails and the next version.

+1. You can use Bundler's `BUNDLE_GEMFILE` environment variable.
+Because a symlink is transparent to Bundler, it assumes that you have two physical files.
+You can later switch between one version of Rails or the other by just adding one environment variable to your command line.

 <div id="workaround" />

 ```ruby